Yamakuku/helix2-cipher/BUILD.md

-# Building Helix-2 Cipher
+# Building Helix2-cipher

-This document provides detailed instructions for building the Helix-2 stream cipher on various platforms.
+This document provides detailed instructions for building the Helix2 stream cipher on various platforms.

 ## Table of Contents